Charlie Lee (English footballer): Peterborough United

 Lee completed a move to Peterborough United on 23 May, signing a three-year contract.
 He has played the majority of his games for them in centre midfield, scoring eight goals in the 2007–08 season and was named the club's player of the year.

+Lee signed a new four-year contract with Peterborough in July 2008.
 In the 2008–09 season, Lee played the majority of the time anywhere along the back four.
 On 25 April, he scored the only goal in the 1–0 win against Colchester United which paired with the 1–0 defeat of Milton Keynes Dons by Walsall at the stadium:mk promoted the club to the Championship.
 He won the club's player of the year award for the second successive year.

 Gillingham

 He re-joined Gillingham, on a three-year contract, in July 2011.
 He was released by the club at the end of the 2013–14 season.

 Stevenage

 Lee signed for newly relegated League Two club Stevenage on 12 July 2014.